This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 DOORS

-The entrance door is in operable condition but hard to open.
+The entrance door is in operable condition.
 The hardware is in proper working order.
-The new rear door is operable and in adequate condition.
+The rear door is operable and in adequate condition.
 The hardware is in working order.

 WINDOWS